OWASP/www-chapter-omaha/index.md

 ---

+## Welcome
+Hello and welcome to the new OWASP Omaha chapter page!
+Please update your bookmarks to save this new location for our Chapter page on the new OWASP website.
+Most of our meetings are open to anyone who wants to attend

+## Participation
+The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
+All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.

+Chapters are led by local leaders in accordance with the [Chapter Leader Handbook](/www-policy/rules-of-procedure/chapter-handbook).
+Financial contributions should only be made online using the authorized online donation button.
+To be a SPEAKER at ANY OWASP Chapter in the world simply review the [speaker agreement](/www-policy/speaker-agreement) and then contact the local chapter leader with details of what OWASP Project, independent research, or related software security topic you would like to present.

+Everyone is welcome and encouraged to participate in our [Projects](/projects), [Local Chapters](/chapters), [Events](/events), [Online Groups](https://groups.google.com/a/owasp.com/){:target='_blank'}, and [Community Slack Channel](https://owasp.slack.com/){:target='_blank'}.
+We especially encourage diversity in all our initiatives.
+OWASP is a fantastic place to learn about application security, to network, and even to build your reputation as an expert.
+We also encourage you to be [become a member](/membership) or consider a [donation](/donate) to support our ongoing work.

+## Chapter News
+- Next Chapter Meeting:
+  - Date: Tuesday, February 11, 2020 at 6:30 PM
+  - Location: DJ's Dugout, 777 N 114th St, Omaha, NE 68154
+  - Speaker: Dyann Bradbury
+  - Topic: The importance of building parnerships within and outside of yoru workplace
+  - Combined meeting with DC402
+  - Everyone is responsible for their own food/beverage
+  - All are welcome to attend

+## Previous Meetings
+- November 12, 2019
+  - Speaker: Michael Born
+  - Topic: ELF Binary Analysis Introduction

 <!-- Standard Chapter Page Template
 This is an example of a Project or Chapter page.
 Please change these items to indicate the actual information you wish to present.
 In addition to this information, the 'front-matter' above the text should be modified to reflect your actual information.
 An explanation of each of the front-matter items is below: